Tim Scott ContactBack to top

 - Family: Single

 Republican Tim Scott was named South Carolina’s junior senator in January 2013 after GOP Sen. Jim DeMint unexpectedly quit to head the conservative Heritage Foundation think tank.
-Scott became the Senate’s first black Republican since 1979; he earlier served one term in the U.S. House and was the first black Republican elected to the South Carolina Legislature since Reconstruction.
+Scott became the Senate’s first black Republican since 1979; he earlier served one term in the U.S. House.
+He was elected with ease in 2014 to serve the remaining two years of DeMint's term, which expires in 2016, to become the first black GOP lawmaker to be elected statewide in the South since Reconstruction.

 Scott and his siblings were raised by a single mother who worked 16-hour days as a nurse’s assistant.
 Scott got his first job at age 13.
 He was on the verge of flunking out of high school when he met the man who he says changed his life—John Moniz, the owner of the fast-food Chick-fil-A restaurant next to the movie theater where Scott worked and where he would regularly buy french fries, the only food he could afford.
 Moniz, who considered himself a born-again Christian, became a father figure for Scott, teaching him the value of personal discipline and hard work.
 In a speech at the 2012 Republican National Convention, Scott said Moniz taught him that “having a job is a good thing, but creating jobs was even better.”
 Scott finished high school and went on to earn a partial football scholarship to Presbyterian College.
 He eventually transferred to Charleston Southern University, where he earned a bachelor’s degree in political science.